CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 ### Damage Types

-For Spells that have an attack type, these are the available damage types:
+For spells that have an attack type, these are the available damage types:

-* "heat"
 * "acid"
 * "bash"
 * "biological" - internal damage such as poison
 * "cold"
 * "cut"
 * "electric"
+* "heat"
+* "pure" - this damage type goes through armor altogether. it is the default.
 * "stab"
-* "pure" - this damage type goes through armor altogether. it is the default.

 ### Spells that level up